Erzsébetváros: Name

 Erzsébetváros was named on 17 January 1882 after Queen Elisabeth (a.k.a.
 "The Empress Sissi"), the popular consort of Emperor of Austria and King of Hungary Franz Joseph I of the Habsburg Empire.

 Until the unification of Budapest in 1873 this area was part of Terézváros.
 Between 1873 and 1882 it was named District VII without name.

+History

+In 1910 Erzsébetváros had 152,454 inhabitants.
+During the socialist era Erzsébetváros's population decreased rapidly, because young people and families moved to the newer "panelized" boom districts (Újpest, Újbuda, Óbuda, Kispest etc.).
+Gentrification and recovery started in the middle of the 2000s.

+Demographics

 Politics

 The current mayor of VII.
 District of Budapest is Péter Niedermüller (DK).

 The District Assembly, elected at the 2019 local government elections, is made up of 15 members (1 Mayor, 10 Individual constituencies MEPs and 4 Compensation List MEPs) divided into this political parties and alliances: